OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### Method Tracing

-Method profiling, introduced in the previous sections, can be used to obtain the sequence in which methods are being called.
-This can provide us hints about critical functions of an application.
-But profiling has it owns limitation, it does not provide us the information about the input arguments and return values of these critical functions.
-For determining the input and output values of a function, along with how frequently it is being called, technique of function tracing can be very useful.
-Tracing can also prove to be very useful while dealing with obfuscated application or applications with big codebase.
+In contrast to method profiling, which tells you how frequently a method is being called, method tracing helps you to also determine its input and output values.
+This technique can prove to be very useful when dealing with applications that have a big codebase and/or are obfuscated.

 As we will discuss shortly in next section `frida-trace` offers out-of-the-box support for Android/iOS native code tracing and iOS high level method tracing.
 While it [doesn't support Java method tracing yet](https://github.com/frida/frida-python/issues/70 "Support for tracing high-level methods of Java Classes via patterns"), you can still use regular Frida scripting and hooking in order to perform Java method tracing.